oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 kubectl port-forward svc/jhipster-registry -n demo 8761
 ```

-Open a browser and navigate to http://localhost:8761
+Open a browser and navigate to http://localhost:8761.
+You may have to log in if you aren't already logged into Okta.

 You want to see a lot of green.